AceOfNitwits/PS-AnchorAPI/README.md

 ## Finish populating reporting functions

-✔ List an organization's users

-⬜ List an organization's guests
+✔ List an organization's guests

-⬜ List an organization's groups
+✔ List an organization's groups

-⬜ List an organization's authentication sources
+✔ List an organization's authentication sources

-⬜ List recent activity for an organization
+✔ List recent activity for an organization

 ⬜ Get usage for an organization